CZ-NIC/knot/doc/man_kxdpgun.rst

 **-v**, **--vlan** *id*
   Add VLAN 802.1Q header with the given id.
 VLAN offloading should be disabled.

+**-z**, **--zero-copy** *mode*
+  Set zero-copy mode for XDP.
+The supported values are *auto* (default), *true*, and *false*.

+  Zero-copy allows moving packets between kernel and user-space more efficiently which improves performance.

+  When the mode is set to *auto*, zero-copy is enabled if it is supported by the network adapter driver.
+  When set to *true*, zero-copy is enforced and initialization will fail if the functionality is not available.
+Value *false* disables zero-copy.

 **-h**, **--help**
   Print the program help.